 For thousands of years, India ink has been used as an expressive medium for painting, drawing, lettering, and tattooing.
-This permanent ink is traditionally an opaque black—being made of lampblack, a pigment derived from soot—but you can now find it in a rainbow of colors.
+This permanent ink is traditionally an opaque black, being made with lampblack, a pigment derived from soot.
 Modern formulas also often include shellac, which functions as a sealant so artists can safely paint washes over the ink, something that dye-based alcohol inks don’t allow.
 Whether you’re a calligrapher or a painter, our picks will help you decide which product will serve you best.

 Less viscous than most of our other picks, Higgins’s ink flows very easily while carrying a dark, opaque black.
 It can be used in some fountain pens as well as dip pens but is easiest to control with brushes.
 Because it is quite liquid, it is not ideal for creating thin lines, but you can use it to produce nice, thick outlines.
 This is also a fantastic ink for making washes, and you can achieve a great range of evocative shades that will dry with a semigloss look.
-Small and made of plastic, the bottle is light enough to travel with but still weighted in a way that guards against accidental spills.
-A built-in eyedropper provides extra convenience when depositing ink.
+The 1-ounce bottle, small and made of plastic, is light enough to travel with but still weighted in a way that guards against spills.
+A built-in eyedropper provides extra convenience.

-This black ink is ideal for loading into dipping implements.
+Sold in a generous 2-ounce bottle, this black ink is ideal for loading into dipping implements.
 Steel nib or glass dip pens, brushes, and feather quills alike will easily fit in the wide mouth of the small, inkwell-shaped bottle.
 The intense black ink creates smooth, solid lines that don’t feather, and it dries with a matte finish.
 It is a nearly no-smear ink that performs well for simple drawing and calligraphy, and it mixes well with water if you prefer a thinner consistency.
 While it quickly dries to the touch, artists who wish to use watercolors or markers over it should wait several hours or overnight.
-One note: take care with the flimsy plastic bottle, which can be easy to tip over.
+One note: Take care with the flimsy plastic bottle, which can be easy to tip over.